Here’s how you can provide food assistance to Richmond residents going through financial difficulties:

 - Pharmaceuticals (prescription or over-the-counter drugs, pain-killers, vitamins, weight-loss products, etc.)

-- Homemade items (foods you cooked/prepared at home)
+- Homemade items (foods you cooked/prepared at home or anywhere other than a licensed commercial kitchen)

 - Expired baby food or formula